What Are Notes Used For in Real Estate

 Hard money lenders – so called because it is money that is otherwise hard to come by – loan money to real estate investors.
 Typically, hard money is used to acquire properties when an investor does not have all of the cash available themselves.

-Hard money loans usually attract a high rate of interest, upfront fees (sometimes defined as ‘points’), and will be relatively short term.
+Hard money loans usually attract a high rate of interest, upfront fees (sometimes called ‘points’), and will be relatively short term.
 Sometimes as short as 3 to 12 months.
-This is one of the most expensive ways to raise money, but allows investors to act quickly when buying.
+This is one of the most expensive ways to raise money, but allows investors to act quickly when buying real estate.

 Private notes are issued by a non-mainstream lender – usually just normal folk who have agreed to make a loan to a borrower.
 In most cases the private lender and the borrower will have a direct relationship.
 Private money is a great source of capital for real estate investors because it does not attract the same costs, fees and interest rates as hard money.